moodle/devdocs/general/app/development/setup/app-in-browser.md

 tags:
   - Moodle App
 ---
-Browsers are not officially supported by the application, but you can use a **Chromium-based** browser for development if you don't need any native functionality.
+Browsers are not officially supported by the application, but you can use a **Chromium-based** browser older than version 119 for development if you don't need any native functionality.

 :::note Notice
-Please notice that it has to be a Chromium-based browser, because the application relies on the [Web SQL Database API](https://caniuse.com/?search=websql) which isn't supported in most browsers.
+Please notice that it has to be a Chromium-based browser older than version 119 because the application relies on the [Web SQL Database API](https://caniuse.com/?search=websql) which isn't supported in most browsers.
 This is a non-standard API, but that's not a problem because this is only used in the browser.
 Running on a native environment, the application relies on native APIs that are well supported.

+This requirement may be dropped in future versions of the app: [MOBILE-4304](https://tracker.moodle.org/browse/MOBILE-4304)
 :::

 ## Differences between Chromium and Google Chrome